 Submitting your application without your supporting documents can cause lengthy delays to you receiving your acceptance and being able to apply for modules.

 Submitting your documents

-If you are going to renew your passport before travelling to the UK, please include a note in your application to let us know that your passport is being renewed, and include the nationality of the expected passport and an estimated date of its arrival.
-You should then submit a copy of your new passport by email as soon as you receive it.
+If you are going to renew your passport before travelling to the UK and you are applying to Leeds for a full academic year, please include a note in your application to let us know that you are renewing your passport.
+Please include the nationality of the expected passport and an estimated date of its arrival.
+You should then email a copy of your new passport to firstname.lastname@example.org as soon as you receive it.